 Does your mother force you to drink a glass full of milk every day or your bones will lose their calcium and become weak?
 Our bones need calcium to maintain their density.
 Likewise, beryllium and magnesium are two other elements that we require for various purposes.
 Do you know that these three elements are in the same group of the periodic table?
-That means they must have similar properties.
+That means they must have similar properties too.
 Let’s learn about these properties of the three elements and their importance.

 Beryllium, Calcium and Magnesium

-The outer electron structure of all these elements is similar due to which they all have similarity in their chemical and physical properties.
+The outer electronic structure of all these elements is similar due to which they all have similarity in their chemical and physical properties.
 They are all shiny, though fairly soft but still harder than alkali metals.
 Further, these are usually white or silvery coloured elements.

 They react with water to form hydrogen gas and metal hydroxide and with oxygen, they form oxides.
 It will be fascinating to know more about these 3 elements and their uses and characteristics.
 So let’s learn about these elements one by one.